 Learners can access courses offline and easily navigate lessons

 After enrolling in a course, learners can see each lesson title and the number of megabytes.
 They can decide to download individual lessons to their phone using cellular data or wait until they have wifi.
 They can manage all synced content in their settings.
 After entering a lesson, they will be able to view all content components in one long scroll, and tap “Next” to go to the next lesson.

 This is just the beginning.
 Over time I plan to build additional functionalities that will allow courses to be more interactive and collaborative.
 I’m very excited about the potential of this tool to empower people around the world to share their knowledge and benefit from that of others.

-As this is a personal passion project that I’ve funded completely out-of-pocket to date, I’ve started a Kickstarter campaign to help finance the development.
-I would love if you could help me in this venture by:
+As this is a personal passion project that I’ve funded completely out-of-pocket to date, I would be extremely appreciative of any donations to help finance the development (which began on January 29!).

 Please post any thoughts on this project below–I would love to hear from you!

 1Smartphone Ownership and Internet Usage Continues to Climb in Emerging Economies, Pew Research Center.
 February 22, 2016.

 2Internet Users Statistics for Africa, Internet World Stats.
 Accessed January 5, 2018.